0-Void/Joginder007/README.md

-- 👋 Hi, I’m @Joginder007
+- 👋 Hi, I’m @Joginder
-- 👀 I’m interested in ...
+- 👀 I’m interested in competitive programming and Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA,Web Development and practicing questions
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the same
-- 📫 How to reach me ...
+- 📫 How to reach me -> My linkedin account: https://www.linkedin.com/in/joginder-8a052922a
+-

 <!---
 Joginder007/Joginder007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.